NLPCode/TUBench/README.md

 ## Unanswerable UTabMWP (UTabMWP)
 For UTabMWP, we create unanswerable questions using the following strategy:
-- S.10.
+- S.9.
 To render the original question unanswerable, we deliberately occlude crucial information in the left image, thus creating the altered image displayed on the right.

 <img src="./images/utabmwp.png" width="100%" height="100%">

 The UGeoQA dataset is available at datasets/UTabMWP1.zip and datasets/UTabMWP2.zip.
 After extraction, you will find 200 subdirectories.
 Each subdirectory contains a JSON file with questions and options.
 If the corresponding image for the question is n.png, the question will be answerable.
 If the corresponding image is n_u1.png, the question will be unanswerable.

+## Huggingface
+TUBench is also available at huggingface: https://huggingface.co/datasets/He-Xingwei/TUBench.

+## Evaluation